Ed-Pavlov/Binstate/README.md

            .OnEnter<ITuple<object, string>>(...) // this state requires two arguments; OnEnter<object, string>(...) overload can be used to simplify code
            ...

-         // one argument will be relayed from the SomeState and the second one passed through Raise method stateMachine.Raise(SomeEvent, new object());
+         // one argument will be propagated from the SomeState and the second one passed through Raise method stateMachine.Raise(SomeEvent, new object());

-#### Relay an argument to one of the activated states and pass to another
+#### Propagate an argument to one of the activated states and pass to another
           builder
             .DefineState(SomeState)
             .OnEnter<string>(...) // argument passed to the 'enter' action is 'attached' to the state